Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Method

 In this section, we present our method GLODISMO (Gradient-based Learning of \mbox{DIscrete} Structured Measurement Operators).
 The main objective is to combine the unrolling approach of \eqref{unrolling} with learning a measurement operator $\Phi$:

-Our key idea is to impose discrete structural constraints on~$\Phi$ by Gumbel reparametrizations to enable gradient estimation.\\
+Our key idea is to impose discrete structural constraints on~$\Phi$ by Gumbel reparametrizations to enable gradient estimation.

-More specifically, we model $\Phi \in \R^{m \times n}$ as a matrix-valued discrete variable over a certain probability distribution that is parametrized by a learnable parameter $\varphi \in \R^{m \times n}$.
+More specifically, we learn a probability distribution parametrized by a learnable parameter $\varphi \in \R^{m \times n}$, from which the (discrete and structured) matrix-valued measurement operator $\Phi \in \R^{m \times n}$ can be drawn.
 To this end, we consider the index set $\I := \{1, \dots, m\} \times \{1, \dots, n\}$ and let $\P(\I) = \{I_1, \dots, I_l\}$ be a partition\footnote{That means the sets $I_1, \dots, I_l$ are non-empty and pairwise disjoint such that $\bigcup_{i \in \{1, \dots, l\}} I_i=\I$.} of~$\I$, whose purpose is to capture the structural constraints on $\Phi$.
 As such, $\Phi$ follows a joint distribution over random variables supported on the index subsets $I_1, \dots, I_l$, each of which is independently obtained from a Gumbel reparametrization.
 At this point the parameter $\varphi$ comes into play: The notation $\varphi[I_i]$ refers to those entries of $\varphi$ indexed by $I_i$.
 To obtain~$\Phi$, for each $I_i$, we add element-wise i.i.d.~Gumbel noise to $\varphi[I_i]$ and then select the indices corresponding to the \mbox{top-$d_i$} values.
 This procedure is used in the forward pass to sample~$\Phi$ and to compute the loss in \eqref{glodismo}.
 In the backward pass, we use the gradient of the softmax with temperature $\tau$ instead of the hard \mbox{top-$d_i$}.
 We refer to the above procedure as GLODISMO.
 A pseudo-code implementation is provided in Algorithm~\ref{alg:algorithm}, assuming a software framework capable of automatic differentiation.
-For the sake of simplicity, the described method is limited to learning binary matrices, but an extension to larger alphabets is straightforward.\\
+For the sake of simplicity, the described method is limited to learning binary matrices, but an extension to larger alphabets is straightforward.

 As indicated above, the index partition $\P(\I)$ is used to impose structural constraints on the measurement matrix~$\Phi$.
 While a proper choice of $\P(\I)$ is problem-specific, it is often naturally given by the rows or columns of $\Phi$, and the number of selected elements $d_i$ is equal for each $i \in \{1,\dots,l\}$ (see Section~\ref{experiments:section} for examples).
 In such cases, vectorized, and therefore computationally efficient softmax and top-$K$ operations over one of the axes can be applied.